johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 Nothing else is a term.
 Application is left-associative, so the term (s t u) is equivalent to ((s t) u).
 We typically omit outermost parentheses.

-Here is how one typically represents lambda terms in Haskell:
+Here is how one can represent lambda terms in Haskell:

 ```haskell
 data Term =